Delete table snapshots

 Enter the following command in the Cloud Shell:

-bq rm library_backup.books
+bq rm \

 API

-method with the following parameters:
+Call the tables.delete method with the following parameters:

-Parameter | Value |
+Parameter Value

 Restore a deleted or expired table snapshot

 You can recover a table snapshot that was deleted or that expired in the past seven days in the same way that you recover a standard table.
-For more information, see Restoring deleted tables.
+For more information, see Restore deleted tables.